Elliptic461/attention-viz-demo/installationGuide/README.md

 - Conda package manager
 - Access to the AlphaFold data directory (typically at `/storage/ice1/shared/d-pace_community/alphafold/alphafold_2.3.2_data` for Georgia Tech PACE ICE, and `/anvil/datasets/alphafold/db` for Purdue Anvil)
-- Sufficient disk space, estimated at least 60GB of free disk space
+- Sufficient disk space, estimated at least 50GB of free disk space

 ## Installation

 1. Open the `install.ipynb` notebook in Jupyter, or other compatible IDE
-2. Select a Python kernel
-3. Set environment variables in the first cell as required
+2. Click on the button labeled kernel (Top right)
+3. Select "Jupyter kernel", then "openfold_env" kernel.
+If it doesn't appear, click the refresh button.
+4. For the second line of the first cell ("os.environ['ROOT_DIR'] = '~/scratch'").
+Change the directory to where you want to store your Openfold and Attention Visualization Demo.
-4. Click "Run All" to execute the installation process.
-This will install OpenFold and the Attention Visualization Demo in your HPC environment.
+5. Click "Run All" to execute the installation process.
+This will install OpenFold and the Attention Visualization Demo in your environment.

 ## Notes